An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

-Our quantum algorithm consists of several steps of amplitude amplification (\Cref{lem:amplitude-amplification}), carefully nested together, and preceded by preprocessing the list~$L$ into a useful data structure.
+Our quantum algorithm consists of several steps of amplitude amplification (\Cref{lem:AA-without-knowing-norm}), carefully nested together, and preceded by preprocessing the list~$L$ into a useful data structure.
 We describe the high-level ideas here, and defer the details to the following subsections.
-First, observe that the task of finding an element of $\cT_{\mathrm{sol}}$ can be formulated as a two-oracle search problem.
-Namely, a naive strategy would be to define the search space as $M_0 \coloneqq L^2$ and look for elements in the marked subset
+As outlined in the introduction, a natural strategy for finding an element of $\cT_{\mathrm{sol}}$ is to search for a pair $(\vx,\vy) \in L^2$ satisfying $\innerP{\vx}{\vy} \approx_\epsapprox \cos(\theta)$, and then attempt to find $\vz \in L$ such that $(\vx,\vy,\vz) \in \cT_{\mathrm{sol}}$.
+This approach can be viewed as a two-oracle search (\Cref{sec:prelim-two-oracle-search}) with sets $\cT_2 \subseteq \cT_1 \subseteq \cT_0$ defined by